dlwh/draccus/README.md

 * Support for subtyping configs (that is, choosing between different configs based on a parameter)
 * WIP: Support for including config files in config files
-* WIP: Better support for type parameters
+* Better support for containers of configs (e.g. a list of configs)
 * Couple of bug fixes

 I swear I didn't want to fork it, but the Pyrallis devs (understandably) didn't want to merge some of